 Original characters are welcomed and encouraged!
 The turnover for approving original characters might take a little bit more time, as you’ll be asked to make edits here and there to conform to our game’s world state, during the application process itself.

-If you want your OC to have close affiliation with another character, canon or not, ensure you reach out to their player first.
+If you want your OC to have close affiliation with another character, canon or not, ensure you reach out to their player first and always abide by the In-Character Relationships Guide.

 Most people in Thedas have only one name.
 Surnames are typically rare, with particularly original ones reserved for nobles and royalty.
 Some might identify themselves by their trade and/or by the area, or by the characteristics of an area, that they grew up in.
 If your character is not a noble and has a surname, you'll need to explain how they came to have a last name in their personal history.